freeCodeCamp/freeCodeCamp/guide/english/accessibility/accessibility-basics/index.md

 ## So, what is accessibility anyway?

-Accessibility in itself is a bit of a misleading term sometimes, especially if English is your second language.
-It is sometimes referred to as inclusive design.
+"Accessibility" can be a misleading term sometimes, especially for those who do not speak English natively.
+It is sometimes referred to as "inclusive design".

 If your site is on the Internet, reachable by anyone with a web browser, in one sense that website is accessible to everyone with a web browser.

-But, is all content on your website actually readable, usable and understandable for everyone?
+But, is all content on your website actually readable, usable, and understandable for everyone?
 Are there no thresholds that bar certain people from 'accessing' all the information you are exposing?

-You could ask yourself questions like the following ones:
+You could ask yourself the following questions:

 *   If you add information that is only contained in an audio file, can a deaf person still get that information?
 *   If you denote an important part of your website with a certain color, will a colorblind person know about it?